dkkinyua/djpaypal/README.md

     }

 ```
 7. After creating the above dictionary, create a variable paypal_payment.
 This variable automatically loads the paypal_checkout dictionary into a form which is PayPalPaymentsForm.
-Add the paypal_payment variable into the context dictionary to render it to the frontend.
+Add the paypal_payment variable into the context dictionary to render it to the front end.

 ```python